thewhitetulip/intro-to-vuejs/1_introduction.md

 	  </script>
 	</body>

+####Note
-> In the interest of saving space, we will be skipping the <head> portion.
+In the interest of saving space, we will be skipping the <head> portion.
 It is the same and it needs to be present for your app to work.

-> When we have an example, please create a new html file and save it according to whatever convention you want and open it in a browser to verify what you have learned.
+**Tip**: When we have an example, please create a new html file and save it according to whatever convention you want and open it in a browser to verify what you have learned.

 When we open this in a browser, you will see "do something" being displayed thrice.
 We do not want the same message to be displayed!
 We want different messages and eventually we want to add our own todos.

-Earlier we had one variable `todo`, but since we want to display multiple messages, we need to define an array.
-Update the data field.
+####Note

-> For variables to be reactive, we need to define them in the data field.
+For variables to be reactive, we need to define them in the data field.
 For components data is a function and not a variable.
 We will get to that later.

 file: `2basic-todo-2.html`

+Earlier we had one variable `todo`, but since we want to display multiple messages, we need to define an array.
+Update the data field by the following:

     data: {
         todos: [